Download Brazil Detailed Itinerary

 Day 1: Arrival Iguazu Falls, Brazil

-Upon arrival in Iguazu Falls, you are met and transferred to our hotel.
+Upon arrival in Iguazu Falls, Brazil, you are met and transferred to our hotel in Iguazu Falls, Argentina.
 Tonight, our group meets for dinner and orientation.

 Overnight in Iguazu Falls.

 Day 2: Iguazu Falls - Argentine Side

 Iguazu Falls is a UNESCO World Heritage site and is best witnessed from both sides of the river gorge.
 Today, we have a full day exploring the Argentine side where we view the falls from an up-close (and damp) perspective.
 Well-maintained walking trails take us above and below the falls for unforgettable views.
 Walk along raised platforms that take you through the rainforest amid the cooling spray of the falls.

 Overnight in Iguazu Falls.

 Day 3: Iguazu Falls - Brazilian Side, Three Borders Landmark, Fly to Sao Paulo

 After breakfast, we visit the Three Borders Landmark where Brazil, Argentina & Paraguay meet.
 We then enjoy the Brazilian side of the falls and take in the panoramic views by walking along a gently sloping trail that provides a wide perspective of the falls.
 The trail leads you to an incredible platform that places you amidst the most thunderous cascades at Iguazu.
 After lunch, we fly to Sao Paulo.

 Overnight in Sao Paulo.

 Day 4: Sao Paulo - Cultural Capital of Brazil

 After breakfast, we will explore the cultural capital of Brazil, Sao Paulo.
 We take a drive down famous Paulista Avenue, see the old financial centre of the city and the municipal market.

 After lunch, we will visit the Se Cathedral located right in the Centre of Sao Paulo.
 In the evening, we will walk through the neighbourhood of Vila Madalena which comes alive at night with its restaurants and night life.